Anderson-Lab/anderson-lab.github.io/csc_448_2021_fall/schedule.md

 Below is our tentative schedule.
 It is subject to change, but any changes will be reflected here.

 # Weekly Schedule
 ## Week 1
 * Syllabus and other details specific to Bioinformatics Algorithms
 * Introduction and welcome to Bioinformatics!
 (Joint with Dr. Jean Davidson's Bioinformatics Application Course)
-* Introduction to JupyterHub
 * Chapter 1 - Where in the Genome Does DNA Replication Begin?
 (Algorithmic Warmup)
 	* <a href="https://www.bioinformaticsalgorithms.org/bioinformatics-chapter-1">Online chapter</a>

 ## Week 2
-* Project activity and working group time
 * Chapter 5 - How do we compare DNA sequences?
 	* <a href="https://www.bioinformaticsalgorithms.org/bioinformatics-chapter-5">Online chapter</a>

 ## Week 3
-* Project activity and working group time
 * Chapter 3 - How do we assemble genomes?
 	* <a href="https://www.bioinformaticsalgorithms.org/bioinformatics-chapter-3">Online chapter</a>